 Training German Shepherds

-Because this breed has such a stellar reputation as a smart and capable working dog, you might assume that training a German Shepherd would be very easy.
-But really, that might or might not be true.
-Individual German Shepherds can be so different from each other that predicting whether any given German Shepherd will be easy to train isn't, well, easy!
+German Shepherds can be so different from each other that predicting whether any individual German Shepherd will be easy to train isn't, well, easy!

-So when you ask, "How easy is it – training German Shepherd Dogs?" my answer is, "A good German Shepherd with a stable temperament is one of the most capable and trainable breeds in all of dogdom.
-But how "easy" it will be to train him depends on the temperament and personality of the individual dog, plus your own dog training skills."
+So when you ask, "How easy is it – training a German Shepherd?" my answer is, "It can be very easy or very difficult.
+It depends on whether you're providing sufficient companionship and exercise to keep that particular dog satisfied.
+It also depends on the temperament and personality of the individual dog, plus your own dog training skills."

 That's where I come in.
-Keep reading my dog training articles (and hopefully buy my book, "Teach Your Dog 100 English Words") and I will help you train your German Shepherd to be well-mannered and well-behaved.
+My dog training articles will help you train your German Shepherd to be well-mannered and well-behaved.
 I've been working with dogs for 35+ years, as a dog trainer, canine psychologist, breed advisor, and author of 15 books about dogs.